Butterflies and Moths

 Things that are

-Butterflies and moths are insects, in the group of insects called lepidoptera (say lep-i-dop-terra).
-Their bodies have 3 sections, the head, thorax and abdomane.
+Butterflies and moths are insects, in the group of insects called lepidoptera (say lep-i-dop-turr-uh).
+Their bodies have 3 sections, the head, thorax and abdomen.
 There are 6 legs joined to the middle section (the thorax), 3 on each side.
 They have 2 wings on each side of the body.

-They have a long tongue called a proboscis, which is curled inside the mouth.
+They have a long tongue called a proboscis (say prob-oss-kus), which is curled inside the mouth.
 The tongue uncurls for feeding, and is used like a drinking straw.

 A butterfly's wings through a microscope, showing the tiny scales

 Wing patterns often look like the insect's habitat to provide camouflage.
-The insect looks like part of where it is resting.
+The insect looks like part of where it is resting and is harder for a predator to find.

 Things that are different